 When your child has a genetic condition, it can be a scary road to travel without proper understanding of the issue or a treatment plan.
 At the Division of Pediatric Genetics, Metabolism and Genomic Medicine at C.S.
-Mott Children’s Hospital, part of the University of Michigan Health System, we provide comprehensive care in the diagnosis, treatment and prevention of birth defects, structural abnormalities, inherited diseases, chromosomal abnormalities and mental retardation.
+Mott Children’s Hospital, part of the University of Michigan Health System, we provide comprehensive care in the diagnosis, treatment and prevention of birth defects, structural abnormalities, inherited diseases, chromosomal abnormalities and intellectual disabilities.
 Our team of experts identify genetic diseases, analyze chromosomes, perform amniocentesis for prenatal diagnosis, conduct molecular and DNA diagnostics, and provide genetic counseling.

 Conditions evaluated by the Division of Pediatric Genetics Metabolism and Genomic Medicine